Mexican National Women's Championship: Reigns

-The current champion is Sanely, who defeated Reyna Isis at Noche de Campeones on September 27, 2024, to win the title.
-It is her first second reign with the title, the 25th championship reign since the Mexico City Boxing and Wrestling Commission sanctioned the championship, and the 44th overall.
+The current champion is Thunder Rosa, who defeated India Sioux at the Leyenda de Plata final on July 31, 2026, to win the title.
+It is her first second reign with the title, the 27th championship reign since the Mexico City Boxing and Wrestling Commission sanctioned the championship, and the 46th overall.
 Martha Villalobos holds the record for the longest verified individual reign with 1,399 days while Lady Apache's two reigns combine for 1,470 days the longest verified reign of any champion.
 Due to the undocumented periods prior to 1986 it is possible that someone else has actually held the championship longer, but no verification of such a fact has been found.
 Irma González has held the title five times, the most for any champion, while six women have held the championship twice since it was officially sanctioned in 1986; Lady Apache, La Sirenita, Tiffany, Martha Villalobos, Reyna Isis and Zuleyma.
 La Diabólica holds the record for the shortest documented title reign, with 50 days.

 Rules

 From 1986 the championship has been classified as a "National" title, which means that officially non-Mexican citizens are prohibited from challenging or holding the championship, just like all other Mexican National Championships.
 There have been instances where those rules have not been strictly enforced, including Puerto Rican Zeuxis winning the championship.
 Later CMLL announced that she actually had joint citizenship in Puerto Rico and Mexico after she won the championship in 2015.
-It is unclear if Zeuxis' Puerto Rican heritage is a storyline or not.< All title matches take place under best two-out-of-three falls rules.
+It is unclear if Zeuxis' Puerto Rican heritage is a storyline or not.
+All title matches take place under best two-out-of-three falls rules.
 On occasion single fall title matches have taken place, for example when promoting CMLL title matches in Japan, conforming to the traditions of the local promotion, for instance when Princesa Blanca defended the championship against Lady Apache in Korakuen Hall in Tokyo, Japan.
 As it is a professional wrestling championship, it is not won legitimately; it is instead won via a scripted ending to a match or awarded to a wrestler because of a storyline.